KLab/PlaygroundOSS/README.md

 # Playground OSS

-This the 'Playground' game engine and released in open source under Apache License v2.0.
+This is the 'Playground' game engine and is released in open source under Apache License v2.0.

  * All the needed documentation is in the /Doc folder.
  * Source code are under the /Engine folder.